 Q. How serious is the Event?
 A. The Event is all about challenging yourself while having fun.
 If you take yourself too seriously this probably isn't the event for you.

 Q. How fit do I need to be?
 A. The Adult's course will have two lengths 6ks and 12ks is the aim for 2018 so reasonable fitness is required, but most men or women of average fitness will be able to complete the course.
 The Kid's course is around 3ks and very achievable for those of average fitness.

 Q. What can I expect?
 A. You will be challenged.
-You will have to run, crawl, climb, carry and laugh.
-And yes, expect lots of mud.
+You will have to run, crawl, climb, carry and laugh, swim, fall down, get up and yes, expect lots of mud.

 Q. Will the Event be timed?
 A. There will be no recording times centrally.
 Please remember it is not about how fast you go, it is about finishing and having fun!

 Q. Will prizes be awarded?
 A. There will be no prizes awarded for the Event but everyone is encouraged to dress up and to complete the Event in their own time, its about having fun remember!
 We may have some special award for the Best Gym, possibly awards for the best sporting team entry - TBC as we get closer.